Gluing of Fourier-Mukai partners in a triangular spectrum and birational geometry: Fourier-Mukai loci and birational equivalence

-Now, let us investigate tt-irreducibility.
+In particular, $\spec^\fm \cal T$ is separated if and only if $\cal T$ is of disjoint Fourier-Mukai type and each $X \in \FM \cal T$ is tt-separated. \end{corollary} \begin{proof} The first claim follows since if $\spec_{\tens,X} \cal T \cap \spec_{\tens,Y} \cal T \neq \emp$, then there exist $\eta_X: \perf X \simeq \cal T$ and $\eta_Y: \perf Y \simeq \cal T$ such that $\spc_{\tens,\eta_X} \cal T \cap \spc_{\tens,\eta_Y} \cal T \neq \emp$, so $\eta_Y\inv \circ \eta_X$ is birational by Lemma \ref{main intersection} (i), i.e., $X$ and $Y$ are birational Fourier-Mukai partners.
+The second claim follows by the first claim and the last claim follows by Lemma \ref{tt-s}. \end{proof} Now, let us investigate tt-irreducibility.
 First, we note that irreducible components of a Fourier-Mukai locus or a tt-spectrum of a Fourier-Mukai partner coincide with connected components by the following easy lemma. \begin{lemma} Let $X$ be a scheme admitting an open cover $\{U_i\}_{i \in I}$ by irreducible open subschemes $U_i$.
 Then a connected component and an irreducible component coincide.
 In particular, such a component is given as a union of mutually intersecting irreducible open subschemes of the form $U_i$. \end{lemma} \begin{proof} First, we can write

 where each $V_j$ is a union of mutually intersection irreducible open subschemes of the form $U_i$.
 Note that each $V_j$ is irreducible and hence connected, which suffices for a proof. \end{proof} In general, a smooth projective variety is not tt-irreducible, but we have an important symmetry for irreducible components, which gives a useful geometric intuition for $X_\tens$: \begin{notation} Let $X$ be a smooth projective variety and let $\eta \in \auteq\perf X$.
-Let $X_\tens(\eta)$ denote the irreducible(=connected) component of $X_\tens$ containing $\spec_{\tens_{X,\eta}} \perf X$. \end{notation} \begin{lemma} Let $X$ be a smooth projective variety.
+Let $X_\tens(\eta)$ denote the irreducible component of $X_\tens$ containing $\spec_{\tens_{X,\eta}} \perf X$, which is canonically an open subscheme of $\spec^\fm \cal T$ by Lemma \ref{scheme irreducible}. \end{notation} \begin{lemma} Let $X$ be a smooth projective variety.
 Then, we have